rethinkdb/rethinkdb-rs/api/ruby/transformations/map.md

 # Description #

 Transform each element of one or more sequences by applying a mapping function to them.
 If `map` is run with two or more sequences, it will iterate for as many items as there are in the shortest sequence.

+Note that `map` can only be applied to sequences, not single values.
+If you wish to apply a function to a single value/selection (including an array), use the [do](/api/ruby/do) command.

 __Example:__ Return the first five squares.